P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints: Disjuncts with multiple constraints

 Proposition~1, and the intermediate results leading up to Proposition~1, trivially extend to multiple constraints per disjunct.
 Therefore, formulation \eqref{eq:p-split-multicon} gives an exact representation of the original disjunction \eqref{eq:main_disjunction} for integer feasible solutions.
 Theorem \ref{thm:p_split_mult} formalizes two of the main properties of formulation \eqref{eq:p-split-multicon}

 \begin{theorem} The 1-split formulation in \eqref{eq:p-split-multicon} is equivalent to the big-M formulation.
-Further splitting one group of variables in a $P$-split formulation, to form a $(P+1)$-split formulation, results in an as tight or tighter continuous relaxation if the bounds on the split variables are independent. \end{theorem} \begin{proof}
+Further splitting one group of variables in a $P$-split formulation, to form a $(P+1)$-split formulation, results in an as tight or tighter continuous relaxation if the bounds on the split variables are additive (see Definition 3). \end{theorem} \begin{proof}

-Note \eqref{eq:p-split-multicon} has the same structure as \eqref{eq:p-split}, except that there are individual sets of $\alpha$-variables and constraints originating the different constraints of the disjuncts.
-As in Theorem~1, we perform Fourier-Motzkin elimination to project out all of the auxiliary variables $\alpha_s^{l,k}$ and disaggregated variables $\nu_d^{\alpha_s^{l,k}}$
+Note \eqref{eq:p-split-multicon} has the same structure as \eqref{eq:p-split}, except that there are individual sets of $\alpha$-variables and constraints originating from the multiple constraints of the disjuncts.
+As in Theorem~1, we perform Fourier-Motzkin elimination to project out all of the auxiliary variables $\alpha_s^{l,k}$ and disaggregated variables $\nu_d^{\alpha_s^{l,k}}$, obtaining

 As in Theorem~2, we relax the $(P+1)$-formulation by aggregating the constraints of two of the split variables to obtain the $P$-formulation. \end{proof}

 The main idea behind the $P$-split formulations is to obtain compact approximations of the convex hull with a stronger relaxation than big-M. However, it is interesting to understand the circumstances under which we can recover the true convex hull of the disjunction by a $P$-split formulation.
 Theorem \ref{thm:sufficient} gives sufficient conditions for a $P$-split formulation to form the convex hull.